coste-v/kubernetes_infra_tutorial/Part4.md

 ## C. Conclusion / Next steps

 That's it for this tutorial.
-Hopefully, you found it usefull and get a better understanding on how Kubernetes work.
-As you can see, the configuration files can be a bit verbose and it's not always convenient to use them like that in a professionnal environment.
+Hopefully, you found it useful and get a better understanding on how Kubernetes work.
+As you can see, the configuration files can be a bit verbose and it's not always convenient to use them as is in a professional environment.
 A better way to do that is to consider helm and helm chart.
 Those tools allow you to package your configuration and to make them flexible.
 Doing so, you could run a single command and get the dummy-api, the service and the autoscaler up and running.
-You could also have different values for your different environnements (dev, staging, production).
-I will try to add a part on this.
+You could also parametrize your file for your different environnements (dev, staging, production).
+I will try to add a part on this later.

 Also, this tutorial is a bit light on Airflow.
-I'll definetly add some materials on this wonderful tool.
+I'll definitely try to add some materials on this wonderful tool.

 Remember to clean your cluster !
 If you're using docker desktop, you can restart your kubernetes cluster.
 You could also run the following command (namespace are awesome !) :